dlebansais/Wrist/Doc/errors.md

 *RowSpan value already specified for this element.*

 This error is issued when a Control in a layout file specifies more than one row span.

+## WTE00193

+*Invalid width.*

+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.

+In this case, the specified width is invalid.

+## WTE00194

+*Invalid height.*

+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.

+In this case, the specified height is invalid.

+## WTE00195

+*Invalid margin.*

+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.

+In this case, the specified margin is invalid.

+## WTE00196

+*Invalid horizontal alignment.*

+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.

+In this case, the specified horizontal alignment is invalid.

+## WTE00197

+*Invalid vertical alignment.*

+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.

+In this case, the specified vertical alignment is invalid.

+## WTE00198

+*Element 'x' not found.*

+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.

+In this case, the element name specified is not found among other elements in the page.

+## WTE00199

+*Element 'x' is neither a CheckBox or RadioButton.*

+A control or panel in a layout file can specify a width, height, margin, horizontal alignment, vertical alignment or an element to enable the control/panel.

+In this case, the element name specified is found, but doesn't have a *IsChecked* property.